FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/anatomy-of-jwt.md

 This table is drawn from RFC 7518.
 As only HS256 is required to be compliant with the spec, consult the software or library used to create JWTs for details on supported algorithms.

-Other metadata is also stored in this part of the token.
+Other metadata is also stored in this part of the JWT token.
 The `typ` header indicates the type of the JWT.
 In this case, the value is `JWT`, but other values are valid.
 For instance, if the JWT conforms to RFC 9068, it may have the value `at+JWT` indicating it is an access token.

 The `kid` value indicates what key was used to sign the JWT.
 For a symmetric key the `kid` could be used to look up a value in a secrets vault.
-For an asymmetric signing algorithm, this value lets the consumer of a JWT look up the correct public key corresponding to the private key which signed this JWT.
+For an asymmetric signing algorithm, this value lets the consumer of a JWT token look up the correct public key corresponding to the private key which signed this JWT.
 Processing this value correctly is critical to signature verification and the integrity of the JWT payload.

 Typically, you'll offload most of the processing of header values to a library.
 There are plenty of good open source JWT processing libraries.
 You should understand the values, but probably won't have to implement the actual processing.

 ## The Body

 The payload, or body, is where things get interesting.
-This section contains the data that this JWT was created to transport.
+This section contains the data that this JWT authentication token was created to transport.
 If the JWT, for instance, represents a user authorized to access certain data or functionality, the payload contains user data such as roles or other authorization info.

 Here's the payload from the example JWT: